jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-1.md

 the one case, and disapproved of in the other.
 This=
   - is necessary for their complete satisfaction.
   - gives an exquisite and peculiar pleasure or pain

-It is also an additional exciting cause of those passions.

 This renders that object capable of gratifying them.
   This renders that object capable of exciting gratitude or resentment.